liqd/thentos/README.md

 supported.
 If your package manager doesn't have a suitable ghc version, you can download it manually from https://www.haskell.org/ghc/.

 Clone the Thentos repository from GitHub.
-There are several package in this repository:
+There are several packages in this repository:

 * `thentos-core`: the core package